 About Virginia Wineries

-There are nearly 300 wineries in Virginia, which is why it ranks 5th for wine production in the united states.
+There are nearly 300 wineries in Virginia, which is why it ranks 5th for wine production in the United States.
 Charlottesville isn’t the only area where wine is produced and vineyards grown; another location, for instance, is the Loudoun Wine Trail, even closer to Washington, DC.
 (There’s so many fun facts to know about Virginia vineyards and wine.)

 Virginia is a beautiful state and easy to get to if you live on the east coast of the USA, especially.
 It only takes about two hours and 45-minutes to get to Charlottesville, VA from where we live in Raleigh, NC.
 And you can get there via I-95 or, for a more scenic route, with US-15.